Skip to main content

 English

-English I and II (Honors and Traditional) and English III are discussion-based, student-led survey courses that cover the basic styles of writing and genres of literature.
+English I and II (Honors and Traditional), English III, and English IV are discussion-based, student-focused survey courses that cover the basic styles of writing and genres of literature.
 Beyond academic comprehension, writing skills, and appreciation for literature, students will learn to think critically and effectively communicate their ideas and beliefs.
 Students will also grow in their understanding of who God is and who he has created them to be.

-Advanced Placement Literature and Composition is a student-led, discussion-based course which covers major authors and works from American culture, with a little Shakespeare thrown in for good measure.
+Advanced Placement Literature and Composition is a student-focused, discussion-based course which covers major authors and works from antiquity to modern times that have shaped American culture.
 This course is an introductory college-level literary analysis course.
 Students cultivate their understanding of literature through reading and analyzing texts as they explore concepts like character, setting, structure, perspective, figurative language, and literary analysis in the context of literary works.
 Beyond academic comprehension, writing skills, and appreciation for literature, students will learn to think critically and effectively communicate their ideas and beliefs.
 Students will also grow in their understanding of who God is and who he has created them to be.

 Math